brondriy/soundchords/README.md

 This project provides a small Tkinter application that plays major chords using only Python's standard library.
 Audio playback relies on the `winsound` module, which is available on Windows.
+Hold a chord button to loop its sound and release to stop.

 ## Requirements